 These defense mechanisms include:

-- Repression: unconscious mechanism in which the ego pushes disturbing or threatening thoughts out of consciousness.
+- Repression: an unconscious mechanism in which the ego pushes disturbing or threatening thoughts out of consciousness.

 - Denial: the ego blocks upsetting or overwhelming experiences from awareness, causing the individual to refuse to acknowledge or believe what is happening.